syntho-ai/syntho-docs/docs/deployment/jupyterhub_ray.md

 ### JupyterHub

 Under the folder `helm/jupyterhub`, the files for the JupyterHub deployment can be found.
 We will need to adjust the file `values.yaml` in the upcoming sections.
-Once we reach the section [Deploy using helm](#deploy-using-helm), the `values.yaml` file should be correctly adjusted for your environment and ready to be used by Helm for deploying the application.
+Once we reach the section [Deploy using helm - JupyterHub](#deploy-using-helm---jupyterhub), the `values.yaml` file should be correctly adjusted for your environment and ready to be used by Helm for deploying the application.

 #### Image